zhouchao-ops/Qwen-Image/README.md

 - 2025.08.04: We released Qwen-Image weights!
 Check at [Huggingface](https://huggingface.co/Qwen/Qwen-Image) and [Modelscope](https://modelscope.cn/models/Qwen/Qwen-Image)!
 - 2025.08.04: We released Qwen-Image!
 Check our [Blog](https://qwenlm.github.io/blog/qwen-image) for more details!
 - The editing version of Qwen-Image will be released soon.
 Stay tuned!
+- Due to heavy traffic, if you'd like to experience our demo online, we also recommend visiting DashScope, WaveSpeed, and LibLib.
+Please find the links below in the community support.

 ## Quick Start